27-Year-Old Goalie – Winnipeg Jets

 The Jets signed Pavelec to a five-year, $19.5 million contract in June of 2012.

-Pavelec surrendered four goals on 23 shots in Sunday's overtime loss to the Flyers.
+Pavelec was tagged for four goals on 32 shots Thursday in a 5-1 loss to Washington.

 To instantly reveal our fantasy analysis of every player – including Ondrej Pavelec – simply subscribe now.